8 6 15

 Well first it’s not good, but why is it not good?

-Hypoglycemia (low blood sugar) which occurs when they have not eaten enough or they have taken too much insulin.
+Hypoglycemia (low blood sugar) occurs when they have not eaten enough or they have taken too much insulin.

 As you can see, both these cases (not enough food or too much insulin) will have the same effect.